divergentti/airquality/esp32/esp32-mhz19-ili9341-touchscreen/README.md

 - Fusion360 drawing https://bit.ly/3cRUtZF
 - Uptime now > 500 000 seconds.
 Today I have to rip off sensors and install to the case and check if the case performs well too.
 - Video: https://youtu.be/wdtEFb3794w
+- BME280 must be splitted to separate case, because the display and MCU heat warms up sensor > 6C.
+It seems that BME280 chip do not ventilate enough.

 Update 30.01.2021: